Widths of regular and context-free languages: Languages, lexicographic order and antichains

 \begin{definition}A language $L$ \emph{has exponential antichain growth} if there is an exponential antichain family $L'\subseteq L$. $L$ \emph{has polynomial antichain growth} if for every antichain family $L'\subseteq L$ we have that $L'$ is polynomial.\end{definition}

 Note that we could have chosen to define exponential antichain growth as containing an exponential antichain (rather than an exponential antichain family).
 We will eventually see (Corollary \ref{cor:defequiv}) that for regular languages the two notions are equivalent.
-However, for general languages they are not; indeed the following lemma shows that the two possible definitions are not equivalent even for context free languages.
+However, for general languages they are not; indeed the following proposition shows that the two possible definitions are not equivalent even for context-free languages.

-\begin{lemma}There exists a context free language $L$ such that $L$ has exponential antichain growth but all antichains in $L$ are finite.\end{lemma} \begin{proof}Let $\Sigma=\{a,b,0,1\}$ with $\leq = \{(a,b)\}$.
+\begin{proposition} There exists a context-free language $L$ such that $L$ has exponential antichain growth but all antichains in $L$ are finite. \end{proposition} \begin{proof}Let $\Sigma=\{a,b,0,1\}$ with $\prec\,= \{(a,b)\}$.
 Let